Chiamaka-Okek/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 8-print_array.c file prints n elements of an array of integers followed by a new line

-9-strcpy.c file copies the string pointed to by src including the terminating terminating null byte (\0), to the buffer pointed to by dest.
+9-strcpy.c file copies the string pointed to by src including the terminating terminating null byte (\0), to the buffer pointed to by dest

+100-atoi.c file converts a string to an integer

+101-keygen.c file generates random valid passwords for the program 101-crackme